tahajadid/FootGeneralQuiz-jetpackCompose/README.md

 <img src="/logoGithub.png"/>

-Foot General Quizz is a Native Android application to challange the people in their Football knowledge.
+Foot General Quizz is a Native Android application to challenge the people in their Football knowledge.

 This application was developed using [JetpackCompose](https://developer.android.com/jetpack/compose?hl=fr)